anshulBharath/electron-app-template/README.md

-# Classy Schedule Desktop App
+# Electron React Basic App

-A desktop application developed for CISC 480 capstone at the University of St. Thomas.
+This application provides all the files, scripts, and dependencies to get you started building basic electron react destop applications.

 ## Table of contents
 * [General info](#general-info)